ilazoja/Loopatron/UI/README.md

 ***
 # Installation
-Note: This application was tested on Python 3.7
+Note: This application was tested on Python 3.7 on Windows

 pip install --upgrade pip
 pip install -r requirements.txt

+Download [ffmpeg](https://www.ffmpeg.org/download.html) and add to path.

 Then open Loopatron.json and set lacDir to the LoopingAudioConverter folder
 ***